South Haven, Michigan

 Whoever you are, and wherever you find yourself on the journey of life and faith, you are welcome here!

 The Church of the Epiphany welcomes all individuals seeking God’s love, and keep our doors open to every soul seeking to welcome Jesus into their hearts.
-We invite you to join us on Sundays at 10:30am for an outdoor, social distanced service.
+We invite you to join us for Sunday Holy Eucharist at 10:30 am.

 Our church stands as a beacon of hope in South Haven, Michigan.
 We are a place of acceptance, peace and joy to all who are moved to join us.
 Our church family consists of community members of different ages and backgrounds coming together to worship and serve together.
 Get in touch to find out more or join us for a service.